sallysooo/MATCHA_w0r1d/README.md

 print(f"HMAC signature: {sig}")
 ```
+---

-### 4. Upload the `.pkl` file w/ signature using `$curl`
+### 4. Upload the `.pkl` via `$curl`
+> Use the curl command to upload your crafted pickle file to `app/uploads/`.
+Upon upload, the RCE will trigger automatically and execute the injected command.
-> Upload the pickle file you made under the path: `app/uploads/`, then the RCE will work simultaneously as the command be executed automatically.
-The sig may be different with the example below since it depends on how you write the script in step 3.
+> Note: The HMAC signature may differ from the example depending on your script written in step 3.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/7789e994-f6c6-4049-8d05-fc3d46fab58c" width="70%" />
 </p>

+---

-### 5. Finally Catch the FLAG. 🚩
+### 5. Catch the FLAG 🚩
-> Check out the .txt file you uploaded through RCE in the MY SUBMISSIONS sections again, and you'll find out the .txt file has been uploaded well.
-Finally when you click the file, you can obtain the flag.
+> Check out the `.txt` file you uploaded via the RCE attack in the MY SUBMISSIONS section.
+> Once you click the file, the flag will be revealed as below:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/c5d1a659-cb95-46d5-b088-8e80f93a5ae2" width="70%" />